- If the pointer has gone haywire, you can't do much on a PC so it's imperative to fix the corrupted mouse cursor.

 However, if you’re experiencing corrupt mouse cursor on the second monitor, you can use this guide to fix them as well.

 These are a few resolutions that can fix a corrupted mouse pointer in Windows 10.

-How to fix a corrupted mouse cursor in Windows 10, 8, 7
+How can I fix a corrupted mouse pointer in Windows 10?

 - Switch Off Windows Aero